pingcap/docs-tidb-operator/en/deploy-tiflash.md

       storageClassName: local-storage
 ```

 To add TiFlash component to an existing TiDB cluster, `replication.enable-placement-rules` should be set to `true` in PD.
-After you add the TiFlash configuration in TidbCluster by taking the above steps, TiDB automatically configure `replication.enable-placement-rules: "true"` in PD.
+After you add the TiFlash configuration in TidbCluster by taking the above steps, TiDB Operator will automatically configure `replication.enable-placement-rules: "true"` in PD.